apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 ## Message Fields

-Each message field in the `proto` file is compiled into a corresponding property on the generated struct.
-Field names are converted from `snake_case` conventions in the proto file to `lowerCamelCase` property names in the Swift file.
+The generator compiles each message field in the `proto` file into a corresponding property on the generated struct.
+It converts field names from `snake_case` conventions in the proto file to `lowerCamelCase` property names in the Swift file.

 Note: In many cases where the resulting name causes a problem in the generated Swift, the code generator protects the field name by